Home Alzheimer's Disease 5 Responses to “I Want to Go Home” with Alzheimer’s

 Because of feelings of worry, uncertainty, melancholy, or dread, a person with dementia may wish to ‘go home.’
 Is the dementia patient joyful or sad right now?
 It may be feasible to figure out why they are dissatisfied.
 If they cannot explain why this happened, a staff person or another patient may be able to help.

 Someone with dementia, like other individuals, may act out of character in front of their loved ones when they are in a poor mood or having a terrible day.
-When people aren’t visiting them at the care facility, does the person with dementia keep asking about going home?
+When people aren’t visiting them at the care facility or making phone calls to them, does the person with dementia asks still about going home?
 Do they appear to be settled in any other way?
 The personnel at the facility may be aware of this.

 If you can determine why they are unhappy, you can try helping them with that.
 You can cheer them up, change their environment, and help them stay happy most of the time.
+You can also offer to play science supported games for dementia patients to help keep them active and their mind focused on a task.
 This will ease their anxiety.

 People with dementia frequently request to “go home” when they are confused or uneasy with their environment.
 If you’re caring for a loved one struggling with dementia, consider using a calm approach, distracting them, and validating their feelings to help them relax.